Divorce in Italy: How is property divided?

-How is Italian property divided in a divorce?
+How is property divided in a divorce in Italy?

-This article explores Italian matrimonial regimes, or marital property systems, and how property is divided in a divorce.
+This article explores Italian matrimonial regimes, or marital property systems, and how property is divided in a divorce in Italy.

 Matrimonial regimes in Italy